joseluisq/unzpack/README.md

 # Unzpack

-> Persist ZIP content bytes into a file and extract it into a specific directory on file system.
+> A library to persist ZIP content bytes into a file and extract its content on file system.

 **Unzpack** is just a helper which persists ZIP bytes content on file system, then extract its content into a specific directory path and finally deletes current ZIP file.